maiuchi/covid19_map/index.md

 ```
 ![final](/images/final.png)

 ### Voila!
-Now you know how to make a COVID-19 map in a few lines of code!
+Now you know how to make a COVID-19 map in few lines of code!

 ### final code here!
 ```r